zachmccabe/beijing/docs/how_the_book_got_made.md

 **Grayscale, btw.** Kindle documention doesn't mention which grayscale conversion standard they utilize (or if it's proprietary, which some authors have asserted).
 I can only say that it's worth testing your color illustrations on Amazon's own e-ink hardware. <a href="#ref1" alt="back">↩</a>

 <h4 id="note2">Note 2</h4>

 [DPI.lv](http://dpi.lv/) helped me get a better idea of my reader's resolution needs.
 Then it was time to experiment.
 Like the rest of the content, photos were tested on half a dozen different devices.
 Then I solicited feedback (and screenshots) from beta testers. <a href="#ref2" alt="back">↩</a>

 <h4 id="note3">Note 3</h4>

 ImageMagick's great `convert` command let me quickly transform SVGs to GIFs.
 However, it did have some trouble with the bilingual copy on my maps.

 I needed all the visuals to look consistent, and styled the text with a generic `font-family="sans-serif"`.
 But ImageMagick stumbled with Chinese fonts.
 The program outputted Chinese text in serifed type, even though it outputted English text in the sans-serif I expected.
 As I couldn't find a remedy, the SVG maps were converted to GIF using Inkscape instead. <a href="#ref3" alt="back">↩</a>

+<h4 id="note4">Note 4</h4>

+Some apps/platforms do help Readers understand they can tweak UI options (e.g. line height, columns, font choice).
+It isn't always so obvious, though: Some of my Readers had trouble with this, which startled me – I'd assumed their meme fluency and Reddit expeditions meant it'd be obvious. <a href="#ref4" alt="back">↩</a>